BlankCoders/awesome-todo-maintainer-extension/README.md

 ## What's next for Awesome Todo Maintainer

-We are going to definitely grow it more and will add more features.
+We are going to grow it more and will add more features.

 **Enjoy!**